arazni/blog/publish/poetry/urgathoa.md

   chase my blood with my warm smile and thorn my crown with your nails

-Make of me la tua Nonna
+Make of me tua nonna
   limping through the kitchen
   lungs gruff and gagging
     but still she provides